return42/sphkerneldoc/linux_src_doc/drivers/scsi/scsi_lib_c.rst

 Description
 -----------

      Moves the device from quiesced back to running and restarts the queues.

      Must be called with user context, may sleep.

 .. _`scsi_internal_device_block`:

 scsi_internal_device_block
 ==========================

-.. c:function:: int scsi_internal_device_block(struct scsi_device *sdev)
+.. c:function:: int scsi_internal_device_block(struct scsi_device *sdev, bool wait)

     internal function to put a device temporarily into the SDEV_BLOCK state

     :param struct scsi_device \*sdev:
         device to block

+    :param bool wait:
+        Whether or not to wait until ongoing .queuecommand() / .queue_rq() calls have finished.

 .. _`scsi_internal_device_block.description`: